Abhidnya05/Project1Group1/README.md

 >
 >The data is compiled using information lodged every time a property sale is completed

-##### Key Objectives
+### Key Objectives

-###### 1. Transport Trends
+1. Transport Trends

-The project will systematically assess the trends and performance indicators for each individual train line, aggregating data for all stations along each line.
+- Assess the trends and performance indicators for each individual train line, aggregating data for all stations along each line.

-###### 2. Passanger Footfall
+2. Passenger Footfall

-For each station, the team will calculate and analyze percentage changes in footfall, providing valuable insights into usage patterns over time.
+- For each station, the team will calculate and analyze changes in footfall.

-###### 3. Proximity to Central Business District (CBD)
+3.Proximity to Central Business District (CBD)

-The distance of each station from the Central Business District (CBD) will be examined to discern spatial relationships and accessibility patterns.
+- Examine the distance of each city council area from the CBD.

-###### 4. Mode of Transport Share
+4. Mode of Transport Share

-The project will investigate the distribution of different modes of transportation, shedding light on the popularity and efficiency of each mode.
+- Investigate the distribution of different modes of transportation, shedding light on the popularity and efficiency of each mode.

-###### 5. Station Analysis
+5. Station Analysis

-Stations offering multiple transport options will be compared against more remote stations to identify patterns related to accessibility and connectivity.
+- Stations offering multiple transport options will be compared against more remote stations to identify patterns related to accessibility and connectivity.

-###### 6. Real Estate and Property Sales Examination
+6. Real Estate and Property Sales Examination

- The team will correlate public transport data with real estate sales information to understand the potential impact of transport accessibility on property transactions.
+- Correlate public transport data with real estate sales information to understand the potential impact of transport accessibility on property transactions.

 #### Summary